 The industry itself, however, has remained relatively stable over the last decade.

-If you want to learn more about these growing trends, read on.
+If you want to learn more about 10 of the most important auto industry trends for the next 18-36 months, read on.

-Probably the most important trend in the automotive industry is the worldwide shift from combustion engine vehicles to electric vehicles (EVs).
+Probably the most important trend in the automotive industry is the worldwide shift to electric vehicles (EVs).

-Searches for “electric vehicles” are up by 262% over the past five years.
+Searches for “electric vehicles” are up by 169% over the past 5 years.

 The IEA estimates that global EV sales exceeded 3 million units in 2020.
 That’s over 4% of global vehicle sales.

 EV sales grew from less than 1% of total vehicle sales a decade ago to more than 4% today.

 After a disappointing 2019 in terms of EV sales, 2020 sales surpassed expectations, growing over 40% year-over-year.

 Because of this growth, it’s estimated that there are now over 10 million electric cars on the road.

 Over the last five years, China and Europe have been leading the way in EV sales growth.